MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

   - constrained factorization (the what)
   - iterative updates (the how)
 - Implement new "tricks"
-  - a (Lipschitz) matrix step size for efficient sub-block updates
+  - a (Lipschitz) matrix stepsize for efficient sub-block updates
   - multi-scaled factorization when tensor entries are discretizations of a continuous function
   - partial projection and rescaling to enforce linear constraints (rather than Euclidean projection)
 - ?? rank detection ??